chaseruskin/orbit/docs/src/tutorials/first_project.md

 - The configurations stored in ".orbit/" exist only for this project; to store configurations that persist across projects make changes to the $ORBIT_HOME directory.

-- `orbit` creates an output directory to store the blueprint and any tool output files during a build.
+- Orbit creates an output directory to store the blueprint and any tool output files during a build.
 These files should reside in "target/" and may change often during development (probably don't check this directory into version control).

-- `orbit` creates a lock file "Orbit.lock" to store all the information required to manage and recreate the exact state of this project.
+- Orbit creates a lock file "Orbit.lock" to store all the information required to manage and recreate the exact state of this project.
 It is a good idea to always keep it and to not manually edit it (probably be sure to check this file into version control).